 Why Chronic Disease Develops Slowly

 Chronic disease does not appear suddenly.
-It develops over time through:
+It develops over time through overlapping biological patterns:

 - Metabolic dysfunction